 On January 14, 1955, the Platters backed up Linda Hayes again, this time on "Please Have Mercy" and "Oochi Pachi."
 The latter song, although it contained the entire group, was essentially a duet between Linda and Tony; the label credit read "Linda Hayes and Tony Williams (of the Platters)."
 These were released the following month and given "good" reviews on February 19.

 Federal had, at this point, given up on the Platters.
 Still without a hit, the Platters had two solid assets: a line-up that would remain intact for the rest of the decade and Buck Ram's vision of their potential for success far beyond the world of Rhythm & Blues.
+In fact, the reason that Buck Ram was ready to give up on Federal in return was that Ralph Bass saw the Platters as an R&B group with short-term appeal (when they'd actually proved to have none at all up to this point).
+Ram's view was long-term, and in the Pop field.

 While they were waiting for their first Mercury session, the Platters did a little extracurricular recording.
 They're the non-descript group (with David Lynch in the lead) on Joe Houston's cover version of "Shtiggy Boom," released on RPM in March 1955.